moaaz-bhnas/poketimes/README.md

 # Poke'Times
-A very basic app I built during a [React course](https://www.youtube.com/playlist?list=PL4cUxeGkcC9ij8CfkAY2RAGb-tmkNwQHG) to practice React Router.
+A very basic app I built during a [React course](https://www.youtube.com/playlist?list=PL4cUxeGkcC9ij8CfkAY2RAGb-tmkNwQHG) to practice React Router and higher order components.

 ## Installation
 To clone and run this application, you'll need [Git](https://git-scm.com/)  and [node.js](https://nodejs.org/en/) (which comes with npm) installed on your computer.
 From your command line: